agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 <br/>

 #### `primaryKey`
-It defines which property's value in collected data will be selected as `primaryKey`.
+Defines which property's value in collected data will be selected as `primaryKey`.
 By default, it is `id`.
 A `primaryKey` identifies a specific Item, and has to be part of each collected data.
 ```ts
 const MY_COLLECTION = App.createCollection({